-Maria Louise Baldwin was born on September 13, 1856, the oldest daughter of Peter L. and Mary E. Baldwin.
+Maria Louise Baldwin was born on September 13, 1856, the eldest child of Peter L. and Mary E. Baldwin.
 Her father was of West Indian descent and worked as a mariner before being employed at a local post office as a mail carrier.
 Maria grew up in Cambridge in the immediate years after the Massachusetts legislature desegregated public schools throughout the state.
-She graduated from the Allston Grammar school and Cambridge High School in 1874.
-After high school, Maria immediately entered the Cambridge Training School to become a teacher, graduating a year later.
-She was hired as a substitute at the Training School in 1878, but from May until the close of the school year. struggled to find teaching opportunities and began to look outside of Cambridge.
+She graduated from the Allston Grammar school and Cambridge High School in 1874 and immediately entered the Cambridge Teacher Training School (located at the Agassiz School), graduating a year later.
+She was hired as a substitute at the Training School in 1878 but from May until the close of the school year, she struggled to find teaching opportunities in Cambridge and began to look outside the city.

 Maria Baldwin's first full-time teaching position was in Chestertown, Maryland, where she was employed for two years before moving back in 1881.
 She began teaching locally in 1881 at the Agassiz Elementary School, a well-regarded public school attended by the predominantly white children of Cambridge's academic and professional elite.
-Maria eventually taught all grades from first to seventh.
+Miss Baldwin eventually taught all grades from first to seventh.